-Lands Project Manager
+Lands Program Manager

 “Helping Montana landowners achieve their goals while permanently protecting critical wildlife habitat and open space is a dream job.
 I am beyond blessed to live and work in a place that inspires me every day.”